sonnguyenkzg/exthelper-v2/UAT_GUIDE.md

 4. Example: Add `testgroup` in `Tier 1` column

 **For `/sendmisc` testing:**
-- Column D `Misc` - group tag
+- Column G `Misc` - group tag
-- Column E `Message` - pre-configured message to send
+- Column H `Message` - pre-configured message to send
 - Example: `testgroup` | `This is a misc message`

 ---